-The research design is a two-arm, school-level clustered randomised controlled trial (CRCT) with a sample of 90 primary schools (46 intervention, 45 control).
+The research design will be a two-arm, school-level clustered randomised controlled trial (CRCT) with a sample of 100 primary schools (50 intervention, 50 control).
 All schools will be allocated to one of five geographic hubs, which will be used in randomisation and also to organise the delivery of teacher CPD training in LiLAC.
-Control schools will receive £200 for taking part.
+Control schools will receive £200 for taking part2.
 They will provide relevant data on school characteristics and their pupils will sit the baseline test, during the same timeframe as intervention schools.
 Apart from the obligation to deliver on these commitments, control schools will operate on a 'business as usual' basis throughout the duration of the study.